 The Mizzler will work on any brand and model of standard split system (condenser, with air handler in different locations/s) The residential or commercial 'packaged type systems' version does not presently have a recycling tank to recover water from underneath...but watch this space!

 Q. Does the Mizzler require a lot of maintenance?

 Not at all.
 Every so often, during your walk of pride around your home or business, take a look on the surface of the recycling tank to see if any leaves or debris gathered on the filters.
 Check the pump filter area to see if they need a quick rinse.
 If you live in a region that has a deep-freeze season, there is a drain out, weatherization process to survive the winter.
 Other than an annual maintenance clean, that’s about it.

 Q. Can I use utility (sometimes known as Tap or City) water to top up or fill The Mizzler tank?

-Not recommended.
-This type of water contains chemicals that although are safe for human consumption, are harmful to the metals in the condenser coils.
-Long term usage of this type of water on the coils will be detrimental to the lifespan of the coils.
+Yes, but only with the addition of The Mizzler utility water filtration system.
+Standard tap of water contains chemicals that although are safe for human consumption, are harmful to the metals in the condenser coils.
+Long term usage of this type of water, without filtration, will be detrimental to the lifespan of the coils.